 Welcome to Haworth

-Situated above the Worth Valley amid the bleak Pennine moors, Haworth is internationally famous for its connection with the Bronte sisters, who were born in Thornton (near Bradford), but who wrote most of their famous works while living at the Haworth Parsonage (which is now a museum owned and maintained by the Bronte Society), while their father was incumbent parson at the adjacent Haworth church.
+Situated above the Worth Valley on the edge of the bleak Pennine moors, Haworth is internationally famous for its connection with the Bronte sisters, who were born at the Bronte Birthplace in Thornton just outside Bradford, but who wrote most of their famous works while living at the Haworth Parsonage (which is now a museum owned and maintained by the Bronte Society) while their father was incumbent parson at the adjacent Haworth church.